Dirk Bertels

 All in all, the program's use of midi files and well-formatted music scores are all one needs to create a very good practicing environment.

-Update: A second page, piano tutor demo, has been added to assist you in trying out this program.
+Update: A second page, piano tutor demo, has been added to assist you in trying out this program using Java Web Start.
 It also has a forum for you to leave your comments.

 Google Tricks